 The Chinese market is undeniably lucrative for savvy businesses looking to expand their operations.
 However, It can be notoriously difficult to break into for market entrants, or even for a business that needs to re-adapt due to changing market & consumer demands.
 As one of China’s largest digital marketing companies, we have helped scores of businesses grow in China with intelligent strategy & flexibility at the forefront of their success.

-Here is our 20 Best Tips for Cracking & Enter the Chinese Market:
+Here are our 20 Best Tips for Cracking & Enter the Chinese Market:

-You need to engage in establishing a positive reputation as well as increasing the visibility of your brand, business or product/service.
-This needs to be in-front of the most applicable, target demographic for your business proposition.
-The key is to be focused and develop your status on the platforms & sources where your target are most active.
+You need to engage in establishing a positive reputation as well as increasing the visibility of your brand, business, or product/service.
+This needs to be in front of the most applicable, target demographic for your business proposition.
+The key is to be focused and develop your status on the platforms & sources where your target is most active.